Variational approach to nonholonomic and inequality-constrained mechanics: A variational formulation of non-holonomic motion

-\textbf{General velocity constraints} Without loss of generality and for the sake of notational clarity let us focus on non-dissipative systems $\Lambda=0$.
-Our goal is to reproduce the Lagrange-d'Alembert equations of motion\ in \cref{eq:DLeom} in the presence of general velocity dependent constraints described by the $n$ functions ${g}^a({\bf q},\dot {\bf q})=0$.
-When introducing correspondingly $n$ Lagrange multiplier functions ${\bm \lambda}$ it is important to recognize that one elevates the constraint equations to additional equations of motion of the system.
-Furthermore, the formalism asks us to consider two copies ${\bm \lambda}_1$ and ${\bm \lambda}_2$ as dynamical degrees of freedom.
-I.e.\ we must add to the classical Schwinger-Keldysh action terms that not only reproduce \cref{eq:DLeom} but that also determine the values of ${\bm \lambda}_{\rm cl}$.
-This can be achieved via \begin{linenomath*} \end{linenomath*} By applying (\ref{eq:SKstat}) to \cref{eq:SKactionConstr} one confirms that the ${\lambda}_-^a$ term establishes the meaning of the Lagrange multipliers as enforcing the constraint, while the ${\lambda}_+^a$ term provides the correct constraint force contributions in \cref{eq:DLeom}.
+\textbf{Action for general non-holonomic systems:} The central innovation presented in this paper is a \textit{generalized classical Schwinger-Keldysh-Galley action principle} that yields the Lagrange-d'Alembert equations of motion\ in \cref{eq:DLeom} in the presence of general velocity dependent constraints described by the $n$ functions ${g}^a({\bf q},\dot {\bf q})=0$.
+When introducing correspondingly $n$ Lagrange multiplier functions ${\bm \lambda}$ one elevates the constraint equations to additional equations of motion of the system and deals with ${\bm \lambda}_+$ and ${\bm \lambda}_-$ as dynamical degrees of freedom.
+I.e.\ we must add to the classical SKG action terms that not only reproduce \cref{eq:DLeom} but that also determine the values of ${\bm \lambda}_{\rm cl}$.
+This can be achieved via the following \textit{generalized Schwinger-Keldysh-Galley action} \begin{linenomath*} \end{linenomath*} Variation of \cref{eq:SKactionConstr} produces the correct equations of motion \cref{eq:DLeom}.
+Variation w.r.t.\ ${\lambda}_-^a$ recovers ${g}^a({\bf q}_+,\dot {\bf q}_+) =0$, while the equations of motion for ${\bf q}_+$ include the correct constraint force of \cref{eq:DLeom} via the ${\lambda}_+^a$ term.
+These forces of constraint are often referred to as Chetaev forces \cite{chetaev1941modification}.
+Note importantly that the variations $\delta q_\pm$, $\delta \dot q_\pm$, and $\delta \lambda^a_\pm$ arising from $\delta {\tilde S}_{\rm SKG}$ remain \textit{unrestricted} and the constraint functions ${g}^a({\bf q}_+,\dot {\bf q}_+)$ here are not limited to a linear dependence on the velocities.
+While \cref{eq:DLeom} allowed us to solve for the trajectory of general non-holonomic systems before, our work for the first time establishes how to do so from the critical point of an action.\\